-For the skin: Excellent anti-free radical effect for preventive anti-ageing; nourishes dry skin with a tendency towards eczema by helping to restore the skin's protective barrier; a sebum regulator/balancer for oily or combination skin; ideal as an all over body oil or for facial care.
+For the skin: Excellent anti-free radical effect for preventive anti-aging; nourishes dry skin with a tendency towards eczema by helping to restore the skin’s protective barrier; a sebum regulator/balancer for oily or combination skin; ideal as an all over body oil or for facial care.

 When applied to the skin Argan Oil penetrates rapidly leaving an extraordinary softness and sensory feel.
 The only faster absorbing oil we have experienced is Marula Oil.